naninovel/docs/docs/en/guide/automated-testing.md

     .With(() => Service<IScriptPlayer>().OnWaitingForInput += _ => Input("Continue").Activate(1))
 ```

-— as this is a common configuration, it can be applied via `WithFastForward` extension:
+— as this is a common configuration, it can be applied via the `WithFastForward` extension:

 ```csharp
 [UnityTest]
 public IEnumerator Test () => new E2E().WithFastForward()
 ```

-Another common scenario is to set up clean engine state, so that when each test starts running, global, settings and game state is not affected by anything that may be stored from previous test runs or play sessions.
+Another common scenario is setting up a clean engine state so that each test starts with global, settings, and game state not affected by previous runs or play sessions.

-You'll probably also would like to store test-specific data in memory, so that it's not serialized to disk.
-All this can be accomplished with `WithTransientState` extension method; additionally, the method allows to specify initial global and settings state:
+You'll probably also want to store test-specific data in memory so it's not serialized to disk.
+All this can be accomplished with `WithTransientState` extension; additionally, the method allows specifying initial global and settings state:

 ```csharp
 [UnityTest]